jonorthwash/basic-turkic-word-list/README.md

 ## Citing

 This data is dual licensed under GPL v3.0 and CC-BY-SA 4.0.
-If you use the data for a project and publish the results, please [cite the repository](https://academia.stackexchange.com/a/14015), listing all the authors.
-The full list of authors currently consists of:
+If you use the data for a project and publish the results, please [cite the repository](https://academia.stackexchange.com/a/14015), listing all the contributors as authors.
+The full list of contributors currently consists of:
 * Jonathan North Washington